on July 16, 2021 (last modified on January 10, 2022) • 5 minute read

 To learn more about they solve this dilemma, we talked with Michel Pham, Technical Project Manager for Bee Inbound.

-When Pham started at Bee Inbound, the agency was already neck-deep in multiple client configurations, and they didn’t have a good solution for reporting.
+When Pham started at Bee Inbound, the agency was already neck-deep in multiple client configurations, and they didn’t have a good solution for dashboard reporting.